dssp-lab/workshop_datrascoop/_tabs/registration.md

 order: 2
 ---

-The registration for the workshop, which includes access to every talk, accommodation, and lunch for the days of the workshop, is priced as follows:
+Welcome to the registration page for the 1st Workshop on Data and Transportation Science Cooperation for a Sustainable & Socially Responsible Mobility (DATRASCOOP@SESM).
+We're thrilled that you're interested in joining us for an exciting and informative workshop experience.
+Please take a moment to review the details below before completing your registration.

+### Registration Fee:

+To secure your spot at the workshop, there is a registration fee of:

-- Early registration price (until October 1st): **750€**.
+- Early registration fee (until October 1st): **750€**.
-- Regular registration price (after October 1st): **850€**.
+- Regular registration fee (after October 1st): **850€**.

+This fee covers all workshop materials, sessions, and any included amenities.

+### How to register

 [Click here to redirect to the Registration page](https://www.aviationgroup.es/finalizar-compra/?add-to-cart=4969).

-The registration page is in spanish.
-For non-spanish speakers, refer to [this page](https://dssp-lab.github.io/workshop_datrascoop/help_registration.html) for a help on how to fill in the details of the registration.
+The registration page is in Spanish.
+Non-Spanish speakers may refer to [this page](https://dssp-lab.github.io/workshop_datrascoop/help_registration.html) for assistance  in completing their registration.

+### Contact Us

+If you have any questions, concerns, or require assistance with the registration process, please don't hesitate to contact us at [antonio.garcia.marques@urjc.es](mailto:antonio.garcia.marques@urjc.es).
+We're here to help and look forward to assisting you.

+Thank you for choosing to be a part of our workshop.
+We can't wait to see you there!